21miro/hello-world/README.md

 ## About Me

-I'm a freelancer with a passion for learning how to be Frond-end Developer.
+I'm a freelancer with a passion for learning how to be Software / App Developer.
 I excited to uncover the possibilities of coding world.
+I'm currently in the progress of CS50 (Harvard University) courses.

 ## Skills

 - HTML: Currently at 70%
 - CSS: Currently at 20%
 - JavaScript: Currently at 1%
+- C : Currently at 20%

 ## Projects